-John Collins vs. Tom Collins And The History Of All The Different Collins
+The History Of The Collins Cocktail.

-Tequila Collins Or Juan Collins
+Is It Called A Tequila Collins Or Juan Collins?

-The earliest reference I can find of this, is in Trader Vic’s 1972 revised bartending guide and in that book it is called the Tequila Collins.
-Both names seem to be used interchangeably but the name Juan Collins is just so fun though that I had to go with it.
-So even though it would have been more accurate to title this “Tequila Collins – Trader Vic’s 1972 Tequila Collins variation” I chose to go with Juan Collins for fun.
+The earliest reference I can find of this is in Trader Vic’s 1972 revised bartending guide, and in that book, it is called the Tequila Collins.
+Both names seem to be used interchangeably, but the name Juan Collins is super fun.
+So call it whatever you like but be aware of the two names for this drink.